sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/1_FTD_and_FMC_Event_Engine.md

 ## **Introduction**

- The AMIs used to deploy Cisco secure FTD and FMC are available in your **AMI > Images owned by me** section.
+ The AMIs used to deploy Cisco secure FTD and FMC are available in your **AMI > Private Images** section.

 ### <ins>**FMC**</ins>
 The code below is for creating one FMC in any one of the AZ which will host the 2 FTD instances.
 The data source to fetch private ami id of fmc:

->Note: Enter the owner account ID found in the AMI owned image section.
+>Note: Enter the owner account ID found in the AMI owned image section in the data.tf file of FirewallServer inside module folder.

 ```
 data "aws_ami" "fmcv" {